Ponferrada: Culture

 Theatre productions perform regularly at the local Teatro Bergidum, and there is a local multiplex cinema with seven screens.
 The city hosts a regional museum (El Bierzo Museum), a radio museum (Museum of Radio) and the National Energy Museum, in addition to music and cinema festivals each year.

 Sports

 The local football team, SD Ponferradina currently plays in the Spanish 2nd Division.
-The team had played for most of its history in the 2nd Division B and 3rd Division of the Spanish Football League, however in the 2006–07 season the team was promoted for the first time to the 2nd Division, quite an achievement for a medium-sized city.
+The team had played for most of its history in the 2nd Division B of the Spanish Football League, however in the 2006–07 season the team was promoted for the first time to the 2nd Division, quite an achievement for a medium-sized city.

 There are many intramural and regional leagues in football and other sports, including basketball, futsal, and athletics.
 The city's athletics stadium is named after former 800m world champion Colomán Trabado.

 Ponferrada hosted the 2014 UCI Road World Championships from 21 to 28 September 2014.
 The city was appointed to organize it, on 21 September 2011.